websiteinspiration/bugsplat.rb/entries/mail-rep.md

 ## How much does this cost?

 Glad you asked!
-Mail Auth is a one-time purchase of $1000.
+Mail Rep is a one-time purchase of $1000.

 Once you've filled out the intake form I'll spend as much time as it takes setting up your initial deliverability records, and then every week I'll crunch all of the collected data and send you questions about unknown senders.

-At the end of the process, if you're at all unhappy with Mail Auth I will provide you with a **full refund**.
+At the end of the process, if you're at all unhappy with Mail Rep I will provide you with a **full refund**.
 I stake my business on improving the world and making people happy, and that includes standing behind the work I do.

-**Boost your email deliverability with Mail Auth.
-Move the needle for your business.**
+**Boost your email deliverability with Mail Rep. Move the needle for your business.**

 <div class="center">
   <a href="/mail-auth-signup" class="btn btn-success btn-lg">Click Here.
 Let's Get Started.</a>